Usage & set-up Tips and maintenance

 FIT: The fit of a ROADNOISE vest is important for the total enjoyment of your run.
 Each size has been designed and tested with larger sound devices such as smart phones that fit comfortably at the base of your rib cage. the speakers rest on the front of your shoulders.

 Your Roadnoise Vest is sure to become your favorite running partner.
-Your Roadnoise Vest should hold up to all the rigors of running an provide enjoyment for many miles to come.
-While the speakers can take some pounding and they're weather tolerant, we don't suggest using it for full-contact or water sports.
+Its built to last and will provide enjoyment for many miles to come.
+While the speakers can take some pounding and they're weather tolerant, we don't suggest using it for water sports.

-A quick tip for adjusting the reservoir hose.
-Fill the reservoir to the maximum capacity and place it in the large rear pocket.
+Getting started with the hydration system for your vest: Fill the reservoir to the maximum capacity and place it in the large rear pocket.
 Run the hose through the hose tab on the front of either shoulder.
 Attache the hose clip to the front chest tab.
 Wearing the vest with the reservoir full, clip and unclip the hose and mark the length that feels comfortable - not too long, not too short.
 Remove the mouth piece and cut the tube, then replace the mouth piece. and you're ready to go.

 Maintenance: To keep your Roadnoise Vest sounding great and looking good, remove the speakers and hand wash in mild detergent.
 Bleach will affect the performance to the reflective material, so don't use it.
 Don't wring it out as this will twist the speaker cables.
 It will dry quick enough just by hanging it up.